 Source: BTCUSDT | FameEX

-From March 20 to March 23, the medium-term trading strategy will still be applied: for the BTC spot, maintain the sell order at $169,400 and the buy orders at $73,970, $59,935, and $45,900, respectively.
+From April 14 to April 20, the medium-term trading strategy will still be applied: for the BTC spot, maintain the sell order at $169,400 and the buy orders at $73,970, $59,935, and $45,900, respectively.
+It is recommended to place a sell order for ETH spot at $5,125 and set buy orders for bottom-fishing at $1,240.

 Risk Reminder: The cryptocurrency market is highly volatile, and investors are advised to control their positions and implement stop-loss strategies.
 The above content is for reference only and does not constitute specific investment advice from this exchange.